Menifee, California: Geography

 The city of Menifee is bordered on the north, west, south and east by the cities of Perris, Canyon Lake, Lake Elsinore, Wildomar, Murrieta, and the community of Winchester.
 The city center of Menifee lies at the intersection of Newport Road and Interstate 215.

 According to the United States Census Bureau, the city covers an area of 46.6 square miles (120.7 km2), 99.70% of it land, and 0.30% of it water.

+The Menifee Hills are a ridge approximately 2 miles long and 1.5 miles wide, with a high point of 2,141 ft.
+Bell Mountain is a 1,848 ft mountain located in Menifee.

 Climate

-Menifee has mild winters and hot dry Summers.
+Menifee has mild winters and hot dry summers.